What is mediation?

 Mediation brings together the legal, emotional, developmental, and financial ramifications of divorce by creating a non-judgmental space for married individuals to express their needs, wants, and fears.

 I use my expertise as a family psychologist and former family lawyer to help you create non-traditional solutions individualized for each individual, couple, and family.
 This conflict resolution process will support both traditional and non-traditional couples in saving money and lessening the negative effects of divorce on the family as whole.
 Engaging with a mediator can take place in the context of working on a marriage or as part of a separation.
 Many couples work with a mediator to create the structure by which to make a marriage work.
 Other couples who have decided that divorce is their only option may begin mediation before or after filing for divorce.
 Family law is just one element of mediation.
 Unlike divorce litigation, family mediation provides a method for working through personal, emotional, and spiritual issues, as well as the legal and fiancial issues addressed by both mediation and litigation.
+This approach is informed by both therapeutic and financial competencies.
+A part of divorce mediation is to help couples and individuals reach their financial goals by thoughtfully addressing financial challenges, while at the same time, attending to the emotional, psychological, behavioral, and relational hurdles that are intertwined.

 During the mediation process, we will: